- Get morning light within 30 minutes of waking

 3. Keep Your Bedroom Between 65–68°F

 Your body needs to drop its core temperature by about 1 to 2 degrees Fahrenheit to initiate and maintain sleep.
 That cooling process begins naturally 2 to 3 hours before your typical bedtime, driven by the same circadian clock that governs your wake signal.
 Your hands and feet vasodilate — blood rushes to the surface — to radiate heat out of the body.
 That familiar warm, slightly heavy feeling in your extremities when you’re tired?
-That’s the cooling mechanism in action.
+That’s the cooling mechanism in action.“Then start cooling the house or the room as best you can to around about 67, 68 degrees Fahrenheit or about 18 degrees Celsius.”

 - Chilipad Cube Bed Cooling System — circulates temperature-controlled water through the mattress pad; can dial down to 60°F for precise thermoregulation